sgrosser/PartialOrder/README.md

-## Python Library for Partially Ordered Sets ##
+## Python and SageMath Implementations for Computations on Partially Ordered Sets ##

-This is a basic library written to perform basic computations on finite partial orders.
+This is repo contains several notebook implementations of various algorithms applicable to partially ordered sets.
+The primary one is Atkinson's algorithm, which is used to compute linear extensions of tree posets in quadratic time.
+I do not know of any other publicly available implementation.

+This repo is also used for my research in partially ordered sets.